Introduction

 GET /comments?filter[author]=null HTTP/1.1

-In order to denote that a filter applies to an attribute of a nested object, use the dot notation.
+To denote that a filter applies to an attribute of a nested object, use the dot notation.

 For example, the phone numbers endpoint returns data in this format: